OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 WARNING | 2017-01-09 17:17:03,664 | cle.loader | The main binary is a position-independent executable.
 It is being loaded with a base address of 0x400000.
 JQAE6ACMABNAAIIA
 ```

+Symoblic execution and other hybrid techniques involving symbolic execution are very useful tools to have in the armoury.
+One more example on using Angr is discussed in chapter on iOS as well.

 ### Tampering and Runtime Instrumentation